vectorgrp/sil-kit/docs/api/rpc.rst

 The callback provides the user context pointer passed to |Call|, the return data and a call status indicating success or an error during the procedure.

-Topic
+Function Name
 ~~~~~~~~~~~~~

-RpcClients and RpcServers provide a topic name which is part of their |RpcSpec|.
+RpcClients and RpcServers provide a function name which is part of their |RpcSpec|.
-Communications only takes place among RpcClients and RpcServers with the same topic.
+Communications only takes place among RpcClients and RpcServers with the same function name.

 Media Type
 ~~~~~~~~~~